aletuan/your-training/prototype/mobile/hello_world/README.md

-# Flutter Login Demo
+# AI Fitness App

-A Flutter application demonstrating a simple login form with email and password fields.
+A modern Flutter application for AI-powered fitness training with a beautiful and intuitive user interface.

 ## Features

+### Authentication
+- Onboarding screens with smooth animations
+- Modern login screen with email and password validation
+- Comprehensive registration form with:
-- Clean and modern UI
+  - First name and last name
   - Email validation
-- Password validation (minimum 6 characters)
+  - Password with visibility toggle
+  - Date of birth picker
   - Form validation feedback
-- Responsive design
+- Loading states and animations
+- Error handling and user feedback

 ## Getting Started